godexc/CiscoUmbrellaUSOM/README.md

 - Maximum 50 Calls Per minute, it might take a while before you finish the whole list.

+ - Domain checks are added in order to avoid multiple calls for the same domain.

-- Call it using python umbrella_usom.py >> log.txt
+- Call it using python umbrella_usom.py or with >> output.txt

  # Feature Enchancements

- - Logger will be added.
+ - Logging will be added.

- - Domain checks will be added in order to avoid multiple calls for the same domain.